-How To Get to Karijini
+How To Get There

 Karijini is located in the remote Pilbara region of Western Australia’s North West region.
-It spreads across 627,000 hectares, making it Western Australia’s second largest national park.
+It spreads across 627,000 hectares, making it Western Australia’s second-largest national park.

-Drive to Karijini
+Driving to Karijini

 - Perth to Karijini